 THE EASE AND JOY OF EVENING MEDITATION

-Virtual Meditation and a brief Evening Dharma Discussion
+Meditation and a brief Evening Dharma Discussion: Online Only

 Practice and enlightenment, the masters have long said, are both solitary and social endeavors.
 We need each other for reflection, encouragement and inspiration.
 Though some may have a strong capacity for seclusion, Sangha is one of the three precious gems for a very good reason—we depend on each other to wake up.
 "We Are More Together Than Alone."